 04. Waging Peace

 Some years ago I was having an appointment with a fascinating cardiologist who told me a little of her grandparents' experience of the holocaust.
-I mentioned that I had been to Israel twice, and so it was with echoes of that conversation and the age old struggles of the Jewish people still fresh in my mind that I subsequently found myself listening to a radio news item about a movement called Women Wage Peace.
+I mentioned that I had been to Israel twice, and so it was with echoes of that conversation and the age old struggles of the Jewish people still fresh in my mind that I found myself listening to a radio news item about a movement called Women Wage Peace.

 This simple grass-roots movement, inspired by similar groups in Northern Ireland and Liberia, began with the purpose of raising awareness, and engaging the public in consultations about the possibilities of a political resolution to the Israeli Palestine situation.
 During formal and informal meetings of individuals and groups, national events such as demonstrations and protests became organised.
-Their aim is to pressure decision makers to work toward reaching a viable peace agreement.
+Their aim was to pressure decision makers to work toward reaching a viable peace agreement.

 I found this grass-roots effort to be an inspiring example of what can be achieved when women and men of different races, languages and religions come together in a spirit of good will and commitment.